We Tried The New Dyson Airstrait & The Reviews Are Mixed

 As beauty editors, the term “innovation” always makes our ears perk up.
 We love new things, and we don’t throw around words like “game-changer” lightly.
-2023 has brought along a ton of new innovations in body care and makeup specifically, such as Danessa Myricks Beauty's Skin Blurring Balm and Nécessaire’s Body Retinol, but it's about time we saw something cool in the styling tools arena.
+2023 has brought along a tonne of new innovations in body care and makeup specifically, such as Danessa Myricks Beauty's Skin Blurring Balm and Nécessaire’s Body Retinol (which isn't yet available in Australia), but it's about time we saw something cool in the styling tools arena.
 Enter: the Dyson Airstrait.

-This styling tool basically utilizes the best of Dyson’s patented air technology (they’re not paying me to say that) rather than hot plates (much like a typical flatiron) to style hair from wet to dry with minimal heat damage.
-There are three settings: 'Wet' and 'Dry' styling modes that are pre-set with the specific heat and airflow combination for the best results, as well as a 'Cool' mode to set the style.
-The idea is to make it easier than ever to get straight hair without whipping out every single hair styling tool in your closet.
-Blowdryer?
-Don’t know her.
-Flat iron?
-Who is she?

 Advertisement